the benefits of drinking water

 • Mental activity

-Plain water increases concentration and cognition (supporting memory function) as well as mood and emotion balance, lowering tension and headaches.
+Plain water increases concentration and cognition (supporting memory function) and mood and emotion balance, lowering tension and headaches.

 • Overall health

 Water also helps maintain a healthy heart rate and blood pressure.
-Fluid is crucial to producing lymph, an important bodily fluid, and a component of the immune system.
+In addition, fluid is crucial to producing lymph, a critical bodily fluid and a component of the immune system.

 benefits of drinking water